fawmi/vue-google-maps-docs/src/components/marker.md

 ```

 ## Add custom icon
-To use custom icon, pass `:icon` prop
+To use custom icon, pass `:icon` prop.
+You can pass a local resource or an image from internet.
 ```vue{9}
 <template>
   <GMapMap